Relasym/Penguins/README.md

 # Penguins

-Yes, Penguins
+Quickly, make a game about penguins before they go extinct

 todo:
 - General
-  - [ ] decouple simrate from framerate (check unfocus)
+  - [x] decouple simrate from framerate (still capped by framerate)
   - [x] pause function
   - [x] menu
 - Collision and Drawing